-The need to change your overseas driving licence to a Victorian driving licence depends on whether you stay in Victoria as a temporary or permanent resident.
+You will only need to convert your overseas driving licence to a Victorian driving licence if you plan to stay in Victoria as a permanent resident.

-If you are on a temporary visa, you can drive on your overseas driver licence (it must be current and valid) for an indefinite period provided your overseas driver licence is in English (or you have an accompanying English translation or international driving permit).
+If you are on a temporary visa, you can drive on your overseas driving licence (provided it is current and valid) for an indefinite period of time, provided your overseas driving licence is in English (or you have an accompanying English translation or international driving permit).

 If you are in Victoria on a permanent visa , you may drive on your overseas driver licence for:

 - Six months from the date you first entered Australia (if the permanent visa was issued before you entered Australia) OR

 - Six months from the date when the permanent visa was issued to you (if the permanent visa was issued to you in Australia)

 If you want to continue driving in Victoria after this time you must hold a valid Victorian driver licence.

 To obtain a full licence you must prove that you have held your overseas driving licence for at least three years from your 18th birthday.
 Your overseas licence must be either current or have not expired more than five years ago.
 Any periods of suspension or disqualification from driving will be excluded in the calculation of time you have held your overseas licence .

 You must be at least 18 years of age to obtain a Victorian probationary drivers licence.
 If you have held an overseas driving licence for less than three years, an appropriate probationary period (P1 or P2) will apply.
 This will depend on your age and the length of time you have held your overseas driver licence.